 Benefits of Living Kidney Donation

-In California, kidney transplant candidates sometimes wait up to 10 years for a kidney from a deceased donor.
+In California, kidney transplant candidates with blood type O sometimes wait up to 10 years for a kidney from a deceased donor.
 Living donation is an extraordinary, lifesaving option that helps eliminate the risks of waiting.

 Become A Living Donor

 Start the process of becoming a living kidney donor by completing this